liammcluckie/cbd-shield/README.md

     a.
 As a user, I want to be able to access the site from any device.

     b.
-As a user, I want to know that my personal information is safe and stored securely on a database.
+As a user, I want to enjoy using the website through great aesthetics and a strong UX/UI.

     c.
-As a user, I want to enjoy using the website through great aesthetics and a strong UX/UI.
+As a user, I want to be able to find using the websites functionality simple with clear instructions.

     d.
-As a user, I want to be able to find using the websites functionality simple with clear instructions.

-    e.
-As a user, I want to have full control of my account following computer programming CRUD (create, read, update & delete) operations.
+As a user, I want to have full control of my delivery details.

-    f.
-As a user, I want to know that I am able to complete payments securely and my details are safe.

 - **First Time Visitor Goals**